vircadia/vircadia-native-core/BUILD.md

     // The Interface will have a custom default home and startup location.
     INITIAL_STARTUP_LOCATION=Location/IP/URL

+    // Code-signing environment variables must be set at runtime AND globally when the signing takes place.
+    HF_PFX_FILE=Path to certificate
+    HF_PFX_PASSPHRASE=Passphrase for certificate

     // TODO: What do these do?
     PRODUCTION_BUILD=0|1